 Let me begin by saying life in Germany is awesome.
 I love it here!
 I have, however, learned a thing or two about the realities of life abroad.
 What follows is a list of discoveries, oddities and annoyances revealed in my first months as an expat American living in Hannover, Germany:

-- The common American advice, “Don’t worry about the language barrier in Germany; everybody speaks English,” is false.
+- The common American advice, “Don’t worry about the language barrier in Germany; everybody speaks English,” is not helpful.
 Everybody speaks a little English in Hannover, and they are terribly self-conscious about using it.
-Younger Germans are more likely to speak English, and I’ve met several who are fluent.
-However, if they aren’t fluent, and you desperately need to locate the nearest restroom, you’ll soon find yourself gesticulating wildly as you try not to make pants pickles.
+There’s no getting around the fact that you really should learn the German language if you’re going to stay here.
+That said, younger Germans are more likely to speak English, and I’ve met several who are fluent.
+However, if they aren’t fluent, and you desperately need to locate the nearest restroom, you’ll soon find yourself gesticulating wildly as you try not to make pickles in your pants.

 - There are pharmacies on every goddamn block.
 Seriously.
 They’re called “Apotheken,” and they are everywhere in this city.
 You can go to the nearest Apotheke and get your prescription filled.
 You can also purchase a wide variety of over-the-counter medications which do absolutely nothing.
 It goes like this: you must convince the pharmacist you have a cold and then intimately describe your most disgusting symptoms, after which time, if they believe you, they hand you a box of herbal tea.
 “Thank you Sir!
 I was going to drown my symptoms in a near-lethal dose of NyQuil, but this lemon-flavored tea should prove just as effective!”